Alongil/LoopMachine/README.md

 - Controllers component-this component is in charge of most of the logic in this app.

-- The helper contains an array of objects, each containing track information
+- The tracks helper, contains an array of objects, each containing track information.

 - useInterval-custom hook designed to set up an interval that still has access to the current state.